 - Q. How much Heat Transfer Fluid (HTF) should be in the bladder? - A. When the furnace is initially filled, there should be about one inch of HTF in the bladder with the HTF at a temperature of 50 degrees Fahrenheit.
 When the furnace is at its operating temperature, the bladder should be at least 30% full.
 Overfilling the bladder can shorten the life of the bladder.
-Refer to: - "Maintaining the correct amount of HTF in the bladder and in the HEATMORTM"

-Q. Why is HTF coming out of the overflow relief vent pipe?

-A. When the furnace is initially filled and too much HTF is in the furnace, it releases through the relief vent pipe when the furnace is up to temperature.
+- "Maintaining the correct amount of HTF in the bladder and in the HEATMORTM" - Q. Why is HTF coming out of the overflow relief vent pipe? - A. When the furnace is initially filled and too much HTF is in the furnace, it releases through the relief vent pipe when the furnace is up to temperature.
 If this happens, a small amount of HTF should be removed from the furnace so the bladder is not hard.

-• "Installation of the HEATMORTM Furnace"

-Q. Why is my furnace wet on the inside of the firebox?
+- "Installation of the HEATMORTM Furnace" - Q. Why is my furnace wet on the inside of the firebox? - A. When your furnace is first fired up, and also at times during normal operation, the atmosphere inside the firebox will exceed the dew point causing condensation.

-- A. When your furnace is first fired up, and also at times during normal operation, the atmosphere inside the firebox will exceed the dew point causing condensation.
-Refer to: - "Trouble Shooting and Solutions" Furnace has excessive moisture in firebox - "Dew Point" - Q. Why does my furnace fail to respond to the switch at the front of the furnace?
-For example; the light will not come on and the fan will not operate?
+- "Trouble Shooting and Solutions" Furnace has excessive moisture in firebox - · "Dew Point" - Q. Why does my furnace fail to respond to the switch at the front of the furnace?
+For example; the light will not come on and the fan will not operate? - A. The High Limit Temperature Safety Shutoff Controller has probably overridden the operating Electronic Aquastat.
+If this has happened, it should also trigger your distribution system or high HTF temperature warning.

-- A. The New Style High Limit has probably overridden the operating Electronic Aquastat.
-If this has happened, it should also trigger your distribution system or high HTF temperature warning. - Refer to: - "New Style High Limit Temperature Safety Shutoff Controller" - Q. Why is it getting so warm in my house and I cannot reduce the temperature with the thermostat? - A. At this point the New Style High Limit has been tripped on.
+- "High Limit Temperature Safety Shutoff Controller" - Q. Why is it getting so warm in my house and I cannot reduce the temperature with the thermostat? - A. At this point the High Limit Temperature Safety Shutoff Controller has been tripped on.
 To detect the precise reason, please contact your local dealer.

-- "New Style High Limit Temperature Safety Shutoff Controller" - Q. My furnace is shut down but still continues to increase in HTF temperature? - A. There is an air leak somewhere in the furnace.
+- · "High Limit Temperature Safety Shutoff Controller" - Q. My furnace is shut down but still continues to increase in HTF temperature? - A. There is an air leak somewhere in the furnace.
 Check all flippers and seals, ensuring that there is an airtight seal.

-• "Checking for Air Leaks"
+· "Checking for Air Leaks"